 And now, on to Rome!

-Quick search for hotels in Rome:
+A quick search for hotels in Rome:

-Even if you’ve never been drawn to exploring the nooks and crannies of off-the-beaten path Italy the way I am, chances are good that you’ve got Rome on your “must see someday” list.
+Even if you’ve never been drawn to exploring the nooks and crannies of off-the-beaten-path Italy the way I am, chances are good that you’ve got Rome on your “must see someday” list.
 Italy’s capital offers an almost unbeatable mix of history, art, scenery, cuisine, and modern Italian life – so it’s not surprising that most Italy itineraries include a fair amount of time in Rome.

 What makes the city a must-see, however, is exactly what can make it challenging from a tourist’s standpoint.
 It’s a huge city – especially if you’ve been making your way through Italy using my aforementioned 2-week itinerary and are comparing it to previous stops – and there’s just so much to see that it can feel overwhelming.
 So although you might initially think that five days in Rome is way too much time and you’ll get bored by the third day, let me assure you that it’s not and you won’t.
 (And if you prove me wrong and do end up bored?
 There are excellent day trips from Rome that will fill your time nicely.)